*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Cinnamon is another great flavor to add to your black tea.
 It is particularly popular around the holidays.

-It has a nice little spicy note your black tea and really helps to warm you up on cold winter nights.
+It has a nice little spicy note on your black tea and really helps to warm you up on cold winter nights.

 It can be as simple as adding a cinnamon stick to your black tea as a stirrer.
 But for a more potent and complete cinnamon flavor, you can infuse your tea with this wonderful flavor as your steep it.